glasserc/mallorn-poc/README.rst

 - Why the design is worth pursuing.
-This takes the form of a couple of neat features which would be quite difficult to write in Balrog, but are rather easy to write using the tree-based approach.
+This takes the form of a couple of neat features which would be quite difficult to write in Balrog, but are straightforward to write using the tree-based approach.

 - How such an inherently nested design might serialize to/from a database.